 Of course, for Luke and the other gospel writers, this was the spiritual drama behind Christ’s death and crucifixion.

 Two weeks ago, there was an article in the New York Times that caught my attention.
 Namely, the discovery of a 2,000-year-old copper ring bearing the name of Pontius Pilate found in the excavation of Herodium, an ancient fortress, and palace on the West Bank in Bethlehem.

 The ring was discovered among bits glass, coins, and shards of pottery in the 1960s.
 With advances in computer technology and photography, archeologists now believe that the ring may have belonged to Pilate or his scribe used in official correspondence.
 Another way by which Rome maintained tight control over its empire.

 Listening to today’s gospel, we come to understanding Rome held power over its empire by systems of trade, roads, and military occupation.
 Consequently, a kingdom of the heart, proclaimed by John, would have a very different hold on people’s spiritual lives.

 John prepared the way of the Lord by making straight his paths, and despite the journey of winding roads and rough terrain, these obstacles would be made smooth.

 Which path do we take during this Advent?

-Sometimes it is not an easy choice, most especially when we live in conflicting times.
+Sometimes it is not a natural choice, most notably when we live in different times.